 I studied at Harvard (AB, Social Studies; JD; PhD, political theory), and Oxford (M.Sc, Economics; M.St, sociolegal studies), where I was a Rhodes Scholar.

-Recent press mentions
+Selected press mentions

 "Liberal Economists Think Big Companies Are Too Powerful.
 Hillary Clinton Agrees."
 The Upshot.
 New York Times.